Fatma-Chaouech/BeeWARE/README.md

 # bee

-Monitor your bee hive using our application.
+Monitor your beehive using our application.

 ## Getting Started